Actifio/powershell/OnboardSql/README.md

 ## Sample output:
 The following are sample of the different operations supported:
 If no options are entered then a menu will be displayed.

+## HTML output

+Depending on which options you select the script also outputs an HTML file.
+The file name will be given in the PowerShell window.

 **Perform a test run on application discovery on the SQL Server and VDP appliance:**
 ```